 Include the name of the organization hosting the website, their geographical location, and access date (month, year).

 Belcher BM.
 2003.
 Towards a harmonized definition of non-wood forest products.
 FAO, Rome, Italy.
 Available from http://www.fao.org/docrep/x2450e/x2450e0d.htm (accessed January 2017).

 IUCN (International Union for the Conservation of Nature), U.N.
 Environment Programme (UNEP).
 2017.
 World database on protected areas.
 IUCN, Gland, Switzerland, UNEP, Paris.
 Available from www.protectedplanet.net (accessed December 2017).

 Officially accepted manuscripts may be cited as in press in Literature Cited as the examples below.

 Andayani W, Purwanto RH, Riyanto S. 2017.
 Bucking policy optimization of teak log to increase the income of KPH Madiun.
 Jurnal Ilmu Kehutanan 11: in press.

-Authors are sent page proofs by email or through the online journal system (OJS).
-The purpose of the proofs is to check for typesetting, conversion errors, and the completeness and accuracy of the text, tables and figures.
-Substantial changes in content, e.g., new results, corrected values, changes in title and authorship, are not allowed without the approval of the Editor.
+Authors are responsible for checking proofs thoroughly.
+The proofs aim to check for typesetting and conversion errors and the completeness and accuracy of the text, tables, and figures.
+Substantial changes in content, e.g., new results, corrected values, changes in title, and authorship, are only allowed with the Editor's approval.
 After online publication, further changes can be made only in the form of an Erratum.
-These should be checked immediately and corrections, as well as answers to any queries, returned to the publishers as an annotated PDF via email or OJS within 7 working days (further details are supplied with the proof).
-It is the author's responsibility to check proofs thoroughly.
+The erratum should be checked immediately and returned to the publishers as an annotated PDF via OJS within seven working days.

-No fees are charged for submitting and processing of any articles.
+JIK charges no fees for submitting and processing any articles.